Emergency E-Learning Weather Day Information

 - Wind chill prediction is not as accurate as temperature prediction because wind speed is more variable by time and location.
 While the NOAA observations and predictions are based upon the open conditions of the Gary Airport, these conditions are often different for Northwest Indiana.
 Local observations of wind speed will affect the decision regarding delaying or closing school.
 Wind chill concerns emerge at a predicted will chill temperature of -20 degrees.
 If wind chill is predicted by NOAA to be -20 degrees or below and local wind conditions are predicted to mirror the airport wind conditions at 6:30/7:00 am, the school will consider a two-hour delay for the start of school.
 If the wind chill is predicted to remain at -20 degrees or below and local conditions mirror the airport wind conditions at 9:00 am, the school will consider closing.
 The variability of wind speed is a key factor.
 Such a determination will be made as early as possible, perhaps the evening before, but certainly by 6:00 am in the morning.

-- We use the National Weather Service Windchill Chart displayed below and available on their website by clicking here, for assessing temperatures and windchills when considering a school closure or delay.
+- We use the National Weather Service Windchill Chart displayed below and available on their website by clicking here, for assessing temperatures and windchills when considering moving school to E-Learning.

 Functional Facilities and Transportation

 - Utility issues (gas, electricity, water) may cause a school to close.
-Issues associated with cold, including water supply to a building and electricity to a building or neighborhood, may cause school to be cancelled.
+Issues associated with cold, including water supply to a building and electricity to a building or neighborhood, may cause school to move to E-Learning.

 - Buses are critical to transporting students.
-Issues associated with cold, including not starting, may cause school to be delayed or cancelled depending on the severity of the situation.
+Issues associated with cold, including not starting, may cause school to move to E-Learning depending on the severity of the situation.

 WAKE (1500am), INDIANA (105.5fm), WZVN (107.1fm), WGN (720am), WBBM (780am)